danielstawiarski/AVR_SPI_DHT11_LCD/README.md

 # AVR_SPI_DHT11_LCD
 This project concerns to communication using  SPI interface between two microcontrollers.
-One of them get data from temperature sensor DHT 11, second display this data at LCD (2x16).
+One of them periodically obtains data from temperature sensor (DHT 11).
+Second one displays retreived data on LCD screen(2x16).